Parton Distribution Function of a Deuteron-like Dibaryon System from Lattice QCD: Summary

 \section{Summary}

-In this paper, We present the first lattice QCD calculation of the quark PDF of the deuteron-like dibaryon system via LaMET method.
-Our calculation is done on ensembles with a single lattice spacing.
-With high statistics, we have used multiple source-sink separations to control the excited-state contamination, and applied the state-of-the-art renormalization, matching and extrapolation procedure.
-We have also studied the momentum dependence, and extrapolated to the infinite momentum limit.
-For the lattice with a small spatial volume, we find that the PDF exhibits a noticeable difference between the dibaryon system and the sum of a proton and a neutron.
-As the spatial volume becomes larger, this difference becomes indistinguishable within the current uncertainty.
+In this paper, we presented the first lattice QCD calculation of the quark PDF of the deuteronlike dibaryon system via the LaMET method.
+Our calculation was done on ensembles with a single lattice spacing.
+With high statistics, we have used multiple source-sink separations to control the excited-state contamination and applied the state-of-the-art renormalization, matching, and extrapolation procedure.
+We have also studied the momentum dependence, and extrapolated the result to the infinite-momentum limit.
+Finally, we compared the PDF of a deuteronlike dibaryon system with that of free nucleons.
+The current precision of our calculation was not sufficient enough to draw definitive conclusions on the nuclear effects of dibaryon systems.

+In the upcoming EIC and EicC experiments, detecting the nuclear effects related to nuclear PDFs will be one of the most important physical goals.
+An $ab~initio$ calculation of deuteron PDFs will help us understand the related phenomenology.
+As the first-ever calculation of deuteronlike dibaryon PDFs on lattices, our study requires improvements in various aspects, which will be addressed in future work.

-Clearly, our study requires improvements in various aspects.
-For example, the current analysis is limited to a single lattice spacing of $0.105$fm, with pion masses of the ensembles at $293$ MeV and $940$ MeV, which are away from the physical point.
-To assess these systematic uncertainties, a comprehensive analysis using several ensembles with different lattice spacings and pion masses would be essential, which requires a considerable amount of computing resources.
-Nevertheless, in this work we study, for the first time, the PDFs of a multi-nucleon system.
-Our final results demonstrate the potential to detect nuclear effects by investigating PDFs through the LQCD approach.
+Our analysis was based on a single lattice spacing of $0.105$ fm, which means that discretization errors have not been accounted for.
+Additionally, the pion masses of the ensembles used were $293$ MeV and $941$ MeV, creating challenges in performing a reliable chiral extrapolation due to the significant gap between these values.
+Furthermore, at the nonphysical pion mass, it is still an open question whether a bound-state deuteron exists or not on the lattice, complicating the determination of finite-volume effects.
+Nevertheless, in this work, we studied, for the first time, the PDFs of a multinucleon system.
+Our final results demonstrated the potential to detect nuclear effects by investigating PDFs through the LQCD approach, with the intention of addressing these challenges in future studies.